stagex-mirror/stagex/README.md

 you retain the option for bit-for-bit reproducible builds by locking any given dependency at a particular tag or image hash.

-If you want an old version of rust with a recent version of clang to work around some problem build, you can do that without resorting to low security "curl | bash" style solutions like rustup.
+This allows you to use the version you need regardless of the situation without resorting to low security "curl | bash" style solutions.

 ## Goals